March 21, 2023

 4. Bikettle - Cho-Ro-ograph

-Bikettle is an indoor cycling boot camp where you’ll find all of the traditional, expected elements of an amazing spin class.
-Music, lights, indoor cycling, instructors, awesome high-energy classes—you’ll find it all at Bikettle.
+Bikettle now "Sculptsix" is an indoor cycling boot camp where you'll find all of the traditional, expected elements of an amazing spin class.
+Music, lights, indoor cycling, instructors, awesome high-energy classes—name of class is Rhythm Ride.

 They also serve 2 locations in Chicago.
 There's one on the Westside at 4024 W. North Ave, and there's one on the Southside at 345 E. 75th St.